Friedrich Cerha: Life and career

-In 1958 Cerha founded the ensemble Die Reihe together with Kurt Schwertsik, which was instrumental in spreading contemporary music in Austria.
-In addition to composing, Cerha earned a reputation as an interpreter of the works of Alban Berg, Arnold Schoenberg, and Anton Webern.
-This work included the completion of Berg's unfinished three-act opera Lulu.
-Cerha orchestrated sections of the third act using Berg's notes as a reference, beginning studies of the subject in 1962.
+In 1958 Cerha founded the ensemble die reihe together with Kurt Schwertsik, which was instrumental in spreading contemporary music in Austria.
+He also founded the Camerata Frescobaldiana for the performance of Renaissance music, editing music for their concerts.
+Cerha earned a reputation as an interpreter of the works of Alban Berg, Arnold Schoenberg, and Anton Webern.
+He was recognised internationally as a composer when Relazioni fragili was performed at the 1961 ISCM festival in Vienna, and increasingly conducted contemporary music at leading festivals and opera houses.

+He began studies of the unfinished third act of Berg's opera Lulu in 1962.
+Cerha orchestrated sections of the third act using Berg's notes as a reference.
 The complete three-act opera was premiered by Pierre Boulez in Paris Opéra on 24 February 1979, and directed by Patrice Chéreau.

-Alongside his career as a composer and conductor, Cerha taught at the University of Music and Performing Arts Vienna from 1959, where he was professor of composition, notation, and interpretation of new music from 1976 to 1988.
+Alongside his career as a composer and conductor, Cerha taught from 1959 at the University of Music and Performing Arts Vienna, where he was professor of composition, notation, and interpretation of new music from 1976 to 1988.
+His students include Gerald Barry, Charles Boone, Benet Casablancas, Karlheinz Essl, Georg Friedrich Haas, Petr Kotik, and Thomas Pernes.

 Cerha composed both orchestral works and operas.
 His first opera was Baal, based on Brecht's play of the same name, and influenced by Berg's Wozzeck.
 It was premiered at the Salzburg Festival in 1981, with performances at the Vienna State Opera and a production at the Staatsoper Berlin in 1982.
 It was followed by Der Rattenfänger and Der Riese vom Steinfeld, the latter commissioned by the Vienna State Opera, with a libretto by Peter Turrini, and premiered in 2002.
+Cerha began a cycle Spiegel (Mirror) in 1960 which over decades became regarded as one of his key works.
+He continued to compose into his old age, saying that he was fascinated by the "unfathomable" and mystery at the core of music.
+He stated: "I only sit down at my desk to write the first note when I know what the last one will be."

 Cerha and his wife Gertraud, a music historian, were founding members of the Joseph Marx Society in April 2006.
+The couple had two children.

 Cerha died in Vienna on 14 February 2023, at age 96.